saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium/using-appium.md

 ---
-id: about-appium
+id: using-appium
 title: Using Appium for Automated Mobile App Testing
-sidebar_label: About Appium
+sidebar_label: Using Appium
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';